mtomcal/code-slinger/README.md

 Get your React project up and running in 10 seconds with Webpack hot reloading.
 Boilerplate code is based on Dan Abramov's [React Transform Boilerplate](https://github.com/gaearon/react-transform-boilerplate).

 ## Changelog
+*v1.1.1*
+* Bug fix for cannot find module when looking for config.webpack.js

 *v1.1.0*
 * Added convention for a user supplying their own config.webpack.js